ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 : The unmodified UDP Payload of this proxied UDP packet (referred to as "data octets" in {{UDP}}).

-Clients MUST NOT open an uncompressed Context ID if they already have one currently open.
+A client MUST NOT open an uncompressed Context ID if one is already open.
 If a server receives a request to open an uncompressed Context ID and it already has one open, then the server MUST treat the second capsule as malformed.
 Note that it's possible for the client to close the uncompressed context and reopen it later with a different Context ID, as long as there